yocontra/node-gdal-next/gdal-async.md

 }
 ```

-see `ASYNCIO.md` for some performance considerations when designing code
+See `ASYNCIO.md` for some performance considerations when designing code
-that will run multiple parallel operations on the same dataset
+that will run multiple parallel operations on the same dataset.

 <iframe
 src="http://ghbtns.com/github-btn.html?user=mmomtchev&repo=node-gdal-async&type=watch&count=true"